MiangChen/RL-Swarm-Papers/README.md

 	(b) During training, a Centralized Critic can provide a more accurate cooperative baseline - the state value, i.e., the expected long-term return from the current state, by relying on augmented state and policy information from all agents.
 Learned policies remain decentralized.
 	(c) Factorized Value Functions - Agents learn to explicitly address the credit assignment problem to transform a shared reward into individual contributions that can be used to update their individual policy
 	(d) Communication Learning - Agents learn to identify, encode, and share relevant information to augment each other’s knowledge about the system.

+- Review:
+    This work focuses on robot teams in both fully cooperative and mixed cooperative-competitive settings.

 ***